4spacesdk/CI4RESTExtension/README.md

 Ordering by relations:
 Ex. `?ordering=created_by.first_name:asc`
 Use `.` separation for deep relations.
-OBS, relation names is always singular
+NB, relation names is always singular

 Direction is optional.